morothewolfgod/SimpleProject/README.md

 # README

 Thie simple project allows a user to upload a csv file to generate a list of tasks.
-The project can also export the task list as a csv file
+The project can also export the task list as a csv file.
-* ...

 The CSV feel might have the following header: